phmatray/Ducky/docs/general/core-concepts/reducers.md

 # Reducers

-Reducers are a core concept in R3dux's state management system.
+Reducers are a core concept in Ducky's state management system.
 They are pure functions that take the current state and an action, and return a new state.
 Reducers are responsible for determining how the global state should change in response to a given action.

 ## What are Reducers?

-Reducers in R3dux are pure functions that dictate how the state of your application should change in response to actions.
+Reducers in Ducky are pure functions that dictate how the state of your application should change in response to actions.
 A reducer takes the current state and an action as inputs and returns a new state as output.
 This approach ensures that state transitions are predictable and traceable.

 ### Key Characteristics of Reducers